Intensive animal farming: Animal welfare

 For example, in the UK, debeaking of chickens is deprecated, but it is recognized that it is a method of last resort, seen as better than allowing vicious fighting and ultimately cannibalism.
 Between 60 and 70 percent of six million breeding sows in the U.S. are confined during pregnancy, and for most of their adult lives, in 2 by 7 ft gestation crates.
 According to pork producers and many veterinarians, sows will fight if housed in pens.
 The largest pork producer in the U.S. said in January 2007 that it will phase out gestation crates by 2017.
 They are being phased out in the European Union, with a ban effective in 2013 after the fourth week of pregnancy.
 With the evolution of factory farming, there has been a growing awareness of the issues amongst the wider public, not least due to the efforts of animal rights and welfare campaigners.
 As a result, gestation crates, one of the more contentious practices, are the subject of laws in the U.S., Europe and around the world to phase out their use as a result of pressure to adopt less confined practices.

 Death rates for sows have been increasing in the US from prolapse, which has been attributed to intensive breeding practices.
 Sows produce on average 23 piglets a year.

+According to the 2025 Business Benchmark on Farm Animal Welfare, 135 out of 149 (nearly 90%) of the world's largest food companies received the lowest farm-animal-welfare impact ratings (E or F), indicating little or no evidence that welfare commitments are being implemented.

 In the United States alone, over 20 million chickens, 330,000 pigs and 166,000 cattle die during transport to slaughterhouses annually, and some 800,000 pigs are incapable of walking upon arrival.
 This is often due to being exposed to extreme temperatures and trauma.

 Demonstrations

 From 2011 to 2014 each year between 15,000 and 30,000 people gathered under the theme We are fed up! in Berlin to protest against industrial livestock production.

+Many global organizations have demonstrated against factory farming all over the world, driven by environmental, ethical, health concerns of the animals.
+These demonstrations are targeted towards agricultural practices in the industry, financing, and major meat producers.
+Some key demonstrations and movements over the years have been "Animal Rights Day" in cities like Milan and Mexico city, Global Day of Action to Stop World Bank Factory Farm Finance, and legal challenges against factory farms in the Global South.

 Human health impact

 According to the U.S. Centers for Disease Control and Prevention (CDC), farms on which animals are intensively reared can cause adverse health reactions in farm workers.
 Workers may develop acute and chronic lung disease, musculoskeletal injuries, and may catch infections that transmit from animals to human beings (such as tuberculosis).
+Communities living near these farms are at risk of respiratory illnesses, methicillin-resistant Staphylococcus aureus (MRSA), Q fever, and stress impacts.